KZ-68/Cinema/README.md

-New Cinema Project for Elan Formation (unfinished)
+New Cinema Project for Elan Formation

+Technically finished but needs finishing touches on the design